 PHAR 640.
-Foundations V. 1 Hour.
+Foundations V. 1.5 Hour.

-Semester course; 3 laboratory hours.
-1 credit.
+Semester course; 1 lecture and 2 laboratory hours.
+1.5 credits.
 This competency-based course is the fifth in a six-semester practice-based course sequence with an emphasis on the clinical application of medications in the management of various disease states.
 The third-year pharmacy student will develop skills in the assessment and therapeutic monitoring of selected disease states and drug therapies.
-Topics include infectious disease, oncology, nephrology and urology therapeutics.
+Topics include psychiatry, neurology and oncology therapeutics.

 PHAR 645.
 Foundations VI.
-1 Hour.
+1.5 Hour.

-Semester course; 3 laboratory hours.
-1 credit.
+Semester course; 1 lecture and 2 laboratory hours.
+1.5 credits.
 This competency-based course is the final installment in a six-semester, practice-based course sequence.
 It is intended to give the third-year pharmacy student opportunities to improve acquired skills and gain additional skills necessary to provide the highest level of patient-centered care by optimizing drug therapy outcomes.

 PHAR 651.
 Medical Access and Care for Underserved Populations.
-3
+3 Hours.